T-O-R-U-S/Shrimp1/README.md

 ## The Shrimp built-in functions

 ### Flow control
-`loop` -- repeats an action a given number of times. `loop 15 do anyFunc`.
-If anyFunc displayed `hey!` once, within this loop, it's displayed 15 times
+`loop` -- repeats an action a given number of times. `loop 15: display "Hey!"`.
+Displays `Hey!` 15 times.

 `if` -- a basic if statement.
 Checks if the first argument passed is equal to true, and executes a function block (second argument) if it is.